 Other Blood Orange Cocktails you might like:

 If you’ve tried this blood orange mojito recipe then don’t forget to rate the recipe and let us know how it turned out in the comments below.
 We love hearing from you!
-To save this recipe for later on Pinterest:

 We love to see your creations!
 Tag @Cookswithcocktails if you post a picture of this recipe on INSTAGRAM